similarweb/statusbay/docs/developers/api-endpoints.md

 # Metrics

-This endpoint return metrics query data from a given provider.
+This endpoint returns metrics query data from a given provider.

 | Method        | Path                       | Produces          |
 | :------------ |:---------------------------| :-----------------|